Information technology: Storage

 Early electronic computers such as Colossus made use of punched tape, a long strip of paper on which data was represented by a series of holes, a technology now obsolete.
 Electronic data storage, which is used in modern computers, dates from World War II, when a form of delay-line memory was developed to remove the clutter from radar signals, the first practical application of which was the mercury delay line.
 The first random-access digital storage device was the Williams tube, which was based on a standard cathode ray tube.
-However, the information stored in it and delay-line memory was volatile in the fact that it had to be continuously refreshed, and thus was lost once power was removed.
+However, the information stored in it and the delay-line memory was volatile in the fact that it had to be continuously refreshed, and thus was lost once power was removed.
 The earliest form of non-volatile computer storage was the magnetic drum, invented in 1932 and used in the Ferranti Mark 1, the world's first commercially available general-purpose electronic computer.